Commercial and Industrial Refrigeration

-One of the main items of equipment I find all the time, in pubs, hotels, restaurants etc is the chiller bottle cooler – single door, double door, under-counter, upright – they all have but one thing in common and that is 24/7 operation which – in 99 cases out of 100 is simply not necessary.
-Fit a timer on these appliances and switch them off between, for example in a pub, 12-midnight and 10.00am.
+Starting at the smaller end of the technology one of the main items of refrigeration equipment I find all the time, in pubs, hotels and restaurants is the bottle cooler – single door, double door, mostly located under-counter – they all tend to have one thing in common and that is 24/7 operation.
+In 99 cases out of 100 this is not necessary and wastes electricity cooling product when there is no demand.

 So where else can we apply this revolutionary thinking?